 Why we picked the Jeep Renegade:

 Motorists buy compact SUVs faster than car companies can build them.
 Most models in the segment are car-based, meaning they offer a rugged design and a relatively tall seating position but they’re all show and no go when asked to leave the pavement.
-The Jeep Renegade sings a different tune — it’s in the same lineup as the Wrangler and the Grand Cherokee, after all.
+The Jeep Renegade sings a different tune — it’s in the same lineup as the Wrangler and Gladiator, after all.

-While base models come with front-wheel drive, upmarket variants benefit from all-wheel drive and a surprising amount of off-road prowess.
-It’s not a true, dyed-in-the-wool off-roader but it will confidently venture further off the beaten path than rivals such as the Honda HR-V and the Nissan Rogue Sport.
+While base models come with front-wheel drive, the aptly-named Trailhawk model benefits from a sophisticated all-wheel drive system and other hardware, giving it a surprising amount of off-road prowess.
+The Renegade is not a true, dyed-in-the-wool off-roader but it will confidently venture further off the beaten path than rivals such as the Honda HR-V and Hyundai Kona.
 And yet, its compact dimensions make it easy to maneuver through tight parking garages.

 Most variants of the Renegade also come with the well-regarded Uconnect infotainment system developed by Jeep parent company Chrysler.
 It’s a touchscreen-based system that’s relatively intuitive to use.
-And, to get you moving, engine options include a 1.4-liter four-cylinder rated at 160 horsepower and a 2.4-liter that makes 180 horsepower.
+To get you moving, engine options include a 1.3-liter turbocharged four-cylinder rated at 177 hp and a 2.4-liter that makes 180 hp.
+A plug-in hybrid powertrain will be added for the 2021 model year.

 How we test